polilluminato/awesome-pubdev/README.md

 ## Loading

-*Libraries to display loading indicators in a for Flutter App.*
+*Libraries to display loading indicators in a Flutter App.*

 * [flutter_easyloading](https://pub.dev/packages/flutter_easyloading) - A clean and lightweight loading/toast widget for Flutter, easy to use without context, support iOS, Android and Web.
 * [flutter_spinkit](https://pub.dev/packages/flutter_spinkit) - A collection of loading indicators animated with flutter.